-It is estimated that by the year 2020, 40 percent of America’s work force will be comprised of freelancers, so it is important for all self-employed individuals to find comprehensive information about healthcare in the workforce of today’s world.
-Here are the new plans and regulations under the ACA.
+It is estimated that by the year 2020, 40 percent of America’s workforce will be comprised of freelancers, so it’s important for all self-employed individuals to find comprehensive information about healthcare in the workforce of today’s world.
+Here are the new plans and regulations under the Affordable Care Act.

 - Individuals who operate an income generating business, and have no employees, are considered self-employed.
 Those who hire independent contractors are not considered employers and do not have to provide health insurance benefits to their independent contractors.

 - Individuals who hire employees and report the employee’s income on W-2s each year, are considered employers.
 These people, and their employees, are eligible for healthcare coverage through the SHOP market place.

 Self-Employed Health Insurance Options: